 Yet, here’s how Buddha taught his followers to meditate.
 “A monk sits down; having folded his legs crosswise, straightened his body, and established mindfulness in front of him, just mindful he breathes in, mindful he breathes out.”

 That doesn’t seem like metaphorical language, and it definitely has nothing to do with burning anything.
-It sounds a lot more like practical instructions that anyone who’s tried mindfulness to trigger the relaxation response will instantly recognize.
+It sounds a lot more like the practical instructions that anyone who’s tried mindfulness to trigger the relaxation response will instantly recognize.

 Buddhist Proverb Applies Perfectly to Ken Wheeler